Our Blogs

 Market Ubiquity and Growth

-The market of digital signage is expanding at a high pace, indicating its effectiveness.
-Another analysis by Grand View Research also projects that the world installations will be 21 million units by the year 2026.
-This expansion is instigated by the reduced cost of hardware and the increase in the ease of content management that is affordable to businesses of all sizes.
+The digital signage market is expanding at a rapid pace, indicating its effectiveness.
+Another analysis by Grand View Research also projects that global installations will reach 21 million units by 2026.
+This expansion is driven by reduced hardware costs and greater ease of content management that is affordable to businesses of all sizes.

 There is no match to unchangeability and responsiveness

-Among the strongest opportunities of digital signage can be included its flexibility.
-Its content is not fixed in the sense that it can be modified immediately or even updated in a few seconds by the use of a centralized Content Management System (CMS).
+Among the strongest opportunities of digital signage is its flexibility.
+Its content is not fixed, in the sense that it can be modified immediately or even updated within a few seconds using a centralized Content Management System (CMS).
 This agility allows for:

-- Inventory and Pricing Updates: This is when the existing inventory is reflected, or the prices are altered on-the-fly to maximize sales or to reduce losses.
+• Inventory and Pricing Updates: This is when existing inventory is reflected, or prices are adjusted on the fly to maximize sales or reduce losses.

 Mapping to Buyer Journey Screens

-The customer journey conceptualization adopted by the marketers separates the customer journey into the marketing funnel that has been simplified into three main steps: Awareness, Consideration, and Decision (or Purchase).
+The customer journey conceptualization adopted by marketers breaks it into a marketing funnel simplified to three main steps: Awareness, Consideration, and Decision (or Purchase).

-Unlike fixed media or web-based advertisements, digital signage possesses a unique strength because it exists in the real world, and the location of ultimate purchase is often in that place.
+Unlike fixed media or web-based advertisements, digital signage has a unique strength: it exists in the real world, and the location of the ultimate purchase is often there.
 Thus, it is a very potent tool of behavior.

 Catching Eyes in a Split Second and Building the Hook

-The former is about the step of halting the stream of the shopper and getting the brand or the product into their head.
+The former is about halting the shopper’s stream of thought and getting the brand or product into their head.
 Digital signage is appropriate in this situation since it is dynamic.

-Dynamic Visual Interruption: The graphic of high contrast and motion graphics intrinsically comes to the peripheral vision of an individual.
-A biologically-programmed human eye has a natural tendency to focus on movement, and therefore animated displays are far better at attracting attention than a plain poster, which leads to immediate subconscious recognition.
+Dynamic Visual Interruption: High-contrast and motion graphics intrinsically reach an individual’s peripheral vision.
+A biologically programmed human eye has a natural tendency to focus on movement; therefore, animated displays are far better at attracting attention than a plain poster, leading to immediate subconscious recognition.

-- Hyper-Local and Contextual Relevance: The digital signage under modernity is no longer passive.
-It uses location-based triggers and real-time data integration to come up with an extremely relevant message.
-One of the examples is that a weather API can be accessed to access and display hot coffee promotion and soup promotion instantly when the weather is colder, or umbrella promotion when it is determined that it is raining around.
-This situational presentation takes an ordinary advertisement to the positive and timely message.
+• Hyper-Local and Contextual Relevance: Digital signage in modernity is no longer passive.
+It uses location-based triggers and real-time data integration to deliver an extremely relevant message.
+One example is that a weather API can be used to instantly display hot coffee promotions and soup promotions when the weather is colder, or an umbrella promotion when it is determined that it is raining.
+This situational presentation turns an ordinary advertisement into a positive, timely message.

-- Ambient Branding: It is not being physically marketed, yet giant, high-resolution TV screens with brand videos or thought-provoking pictures are employed to instill a feeling of presence and familiarity long before one thinks of making a purchase.
+• Ambient Branding: It is not physically marketed, yet giant, high-resolution TV screens with brand videos or thought-provoking images are used to instill a sense of presence and familiarity long before one even thinks of making a purchase.

 Consideration: Making sense, selecting, and mediating the Phygital Gap.

-If a prospective customer realizes that he/she enters the comparison stage, where he/she weighs and attempt to seek more information.
-Digital signage is an in-store consultant, which provides very significant data without compelling the user to use his/her phone or a sales representative only.
+If a prospective customer realizes that he/she has entered the comparison stage, where he/she weighs options and attempt to seek more information.
+Digital signage is an in-store consultant that provides highly valuable data without requiring the user to rely solely on their phone or a sales representative.

-- Simplified Product Comparison: At end caps or even passively, the comparisons of features, prices, and benefits of products can be presented in side by side format.
-Such access to comparison information in real time could help the shopper to weigh his choices effectively and eliminate friction and the need to draw out a smartphone with the aim of conducting research (the latter is a strategy that might easily send them to the competitor site).
+• Simplified Product Comparison: At end caps or even passively, comparisons of product features, prices, and benefits can be presented in a side-by-side format.
+Such real-time access to comparison information could help the shopper weigh his choices effectively and eliminate friction and the need to pull out a smartphone to conduct research (the latter is a strategy that might easily send them to the competitor site).

-- The Phygital Bridge (Physical-Digital): The Digital screens mark the most opportune medium in overcoming the physical store and the unfiltered information of the online world.
-The sheer size of QR codes or NFC tags will enable the shopper to instantly access more product manuals, customer reviews, instructional video or even the inventory of other stores, which is exactly what the shopper wants to do with their research.
+• The Phygital Bridge (Physical-Digital): Digital screens are the most opportune medium for overcoming the limitations of physical stores and the unfiltered information of the online world.
+The sheer size of QR codes or NFC tags will enable the shopper to instantly access more product manuals, customer reviews, instructional videos, or even other stores’ inventory, which is exactly what the shopper wants during their research.

-- Interactive Configurators: In complex purchases (cars, computers, custom-made furniture, etc.), huge touch-screen displays allow the shopper to assemble the object on the screen, with visual and price updates in real time, thereby being able to make the consideration more interactive and personal.
+• Interactive Configurators: In complex purchases (cars, computers, custom-made furniture, etc.), large touch-screen displays allow the shopper to assemble the item on the screen, with visual and price updates in real time, making the consideration more interactive and personal.

 Decision: Nudge when Truth and Driving Conversion

-The final stage is the one at which the distinction between a shopping session and purchase may be brought by the psychological nuances.
-The placement of digital signage will be most appropriate in influencing this moment of truth, particularly in point of purchase (POP) or point of sale (POS).
+The final stage is the one at which the distinction between a shopping session and a purchase may be bridged by psychological nuances.
+The placement of digital signage will be most appropriate for influencing this moment of truth, particularly at the point of purchase (POP) or point of sale (POS).

-- Urgency: Psychologically Compelling: Urgency and scarcity are produced by a set of factors that act as psychological stimuli, such as limited time displayed on an electronic menu board or a monitor adjacent to the cash register.
-This will inspire one to act as opposed to procrastination.
+• Urgency: Psychologically Compelling: Urgency and scarcity are driven by psychological stimuli, such as limited time displayed on an electronic menu board or a monitor adjacent to the cash register.
+This will inspire one to act rather than procrastinate.

-- Value Perception (Price Anchoring): The best strategic pricing message is the display on the screen.
-A retailer can use price anchoring to show a high-priced product first (although this product will be shown afterwards).
-A further-on-shown middle-range product will seem to the customer a much better deal than the prior product itself.
+• Value Perception (Price Anchoring): The best strategic pricing message is the display on the screen.
+A retailer can use price anchoring by showing a high-priced product first (even though it will be shown later).
+A further-on-shown middle-range product will seem to the customer to be a much better deal than the prior product.

 Gambling with Psychological Triggers

-A good digital signage uses cognitive science to influence consumer behavior and boost sales, and not merely high resolution.3 Cognitive Triggers: The Digital Signage in Behavioral Influence.
+Good digital signage uses cognitive science to influence consumer behavior and boost sales, not merely high resolution.3 Cognitive Triggers: The Digital Signage in Behavioral Influence.

 Motion and Color Psychology